CliffChurgin/elementor-developers-docs/src/theme-conditions/condition-group-type.md

 ## Conditions Tree

-We basically creating a tree of conditions.
-Each time we add a sub-condition, we expand the tree. `get_type()` method tells us to which group the condition belongs.
+We are basically creating a tree of conditions.
+Each time we add a subcondition, we expand the tree. `get_type()` method tells us which group the condition belongs to.

 ## Conditions Priority

-When several sub-conditions are nested inside a group type or inside a condition, their display order can be controlled using the priority method.
+When several subconditions are nested inside a group type or inside a condition, their display order can be controlled using the priority method.

-Built-in conditions use priority ranging between `0` to `100`.
-When `get_priority()` method is not defined, the default priority inherited from the base class, there it returns `100`.
+Built-in conditions use a priority ranging between `0` to `100`.
+When the `get_priority()` method is not defined, the default priority inherited from its the base class, there it returns `100`.